Generative AI Policies

-Authors must declare the use of generative AI in the manuscript preparation process upon submission of the paper.
+Authors are required to declare the use of generative AI in the manuscript preparation process when submitting their papers.

-Ultimately, authors are responsible and accountable for the contents of their work.
-This includes accountability for:
+Ultimately, authors are fully responsible for the content of their manuscripts.
+This includes the following responsibilities:

 -